rfo909/RForth/README.md

 it recides in Flash when put onto an Arduino.
 It implements the REPL, the COLON compiler and a few more key features available in Forth.

-Note that all the "assembly" instructions are directly available to RFOrth.
+Note that all the "assembly" instructions are directly available to RFOrth, via the dictionary, as are some select functions and addresses from ACode.

 See the [Instruction set](InstructionSet.md).